beckbikang/stool/README.md

 simple tools write in go

-# 1. a tcp ecoh tools
+# 1. a tcp echo tools

 ```